-Employers faced with industrial action need to understand the steps that a trade union must take before they can lawfully make a call for industrial action and the timing of those steps.
-In particular those employers who wish to challenge the legality of industrial action will need to be able to identify which, if any, of those legal requirements have not been complied with while those who wish to make contingency plans need to know the timescales involved.
+In particular, those employers who wish to challenge the legality of industrial action will need to be able to identify which, if any, of those legal requirements have not been complied with; while those who wish to make contingency plans need to know the timescales involved.

 Industrial action can take the form of either a strike or 'industrial action short of a strike' - for example, an overtime ban or work to rule.

-This guide will consider what is required before industrial action can be taken and when.
+This guide will consider what is required before industrial action can lawfully be taken in the UK and when.

-For a trade union to avoid liability for inducing employees to breach their contracts of employment by taking part in any industrial action, and for employees to have some protection against dismissal, there are minimum legal requirements that need to be met (see below).
+For a trade union to avoid liability for inducing employees to breach their contracts of employment by taking part in any industrial action, and for employees to have some protection against dismissal, there are minimum legal requirements that need to be met.
 Provided these requirements are satisfied, the industrial action will be 'protected'.

 Employers must be able to ascertain whether or not industrial action has been lawfully organised so that they can decide on the appropriate course of action and, in particular, if there are grounds on which they can challenge the industrial action.
 If industrial action has been lawfully organised – and is therefore 'protected' – employers are more limited in the preventative steps they can take.
 However where the industrial action is 'unofficial' – that is, not supported by the union – the risk of dismissal for employees is considerably increased.